spaarmann/cargo-win/README.md

 Cargo subcommand to run `cargo` on Windows from within a WSL shell.

-This is a useful tool for a bit of a niche use-case.
-I prefer to write Rust from a Linux environment, but use Windows as daily driver for various other reasons.
-This usually works very well by just using the Windows Subsystem for Linux, but there is a major exception: Any graphical applications are currently not supported inside WSL.
+`cargo-win` is a small tool for a bit of a niche use-case: Developing Rust projects inside the Windows Subsystem for Linux, but needing to compile and/or run the project on Windows itself.
+This comes up for example if you prefer to work in a Linux environment but develop an application involving a GUI or other features currently not supported in WSL.

-As a workaround, using this tool, I can still develop and store such projects inside WSL, but then run them with a Windows version of `cargo`, `rustc`, etc., all without ever leaving the WSL shell.
+To work around those limitations, using this tool you can develop and store such projects inside WSL, but then run them with a Windows version of `cargo`, `rustc`, etc., all without ever leaving the WSL shell.

 ## Usage